duanemcguire/wa7pge-flask/pages/Equipment/Coming Soon.md

 This model of transmitter is the first transmitter I used as a novice.
 It was loaned to me and I used it until I acquired a more modern rigs.
 It will be fun to operate again.

+The Harvey-Wells story is documented in the [October, 2025 edition of QST](/static/pdf/harvey-wells.pdf).

 ### Hammarlund Super-Pro

  ![super-pro.png](/static/super-pro.png)